 Following the first year of operations, BCCA may give enrollment priority to siblings of currently enrolled students who were admitted to BCCA in the previous year and to children of the school employees.
-If multiple birth and siblings apply for admission lottery is needed under а G.S.115C238.29F(g)(6), the charter school align with prevailing law regarding admission of multiple birth siblings.
+If multiple birth siblings apply for admission and lottery needed а is G.S.115C238.29F(g)(6), the charter align with prevailing school regarding admission of multiple birth siblings.